AdobeDocs/campaign-standard.ja-JP/help/sending/using/managing-test-profiles-and-sending-proofs.md

    The Query activity is presented in the [Query](../../automating/using/query.md) section.

-1. リンクされたテーブルからデータを追加します。For more on this, see [Enriching data](../../automating/using/query.md#enriching-data).
+1. Add additional data from a linked table.
+For more on this, see [Enriching data](../../automating/using/query.md#enriching-data).

-1. **電子メール配信** アクティビティをワークフローにドラッグ&amp;ドロップして開きます。
+1. Drag and drop an **Email delivery** activity into your workflow and open it.

    The Email delivery activity is presented in the [Email delivery](../../automating/using/email-delivery.md) section.

-1. 電子メールメッセージダッシュボードから、作成したトラップの使用状況を示すテストプロファイルを選択します。
+1. From the email message dashboard, select the test profile with trap usage that you created.

-1. クエリアクティビティで定義した追加データを使用して、電子メールコンテンツのパーソナライゼーションフィールドに追加します。
+1. Add to your email content personalization fields using the additional data that you defined in the Query activity.

-1. 電子メールを保存してワークフローを開始します。
+1. Save the email and start the workflow.

-メッセージの準備中に、ターゲットカウントには選択したテストプロファイルが含まれます。
+During message preparation, the target count includes the test profile that you selected.
-メッセージが送信されると、追加のデータが実際のプロファイルのデータに置き換えられます。
+Once the message is sent, additional data is replaced by data from a real profile.

 >[!NOTE]
    >
->追加のデータのみが置き換えられます。テストプロファイルには、名前や姓などの実際のプロファイルデータは使用されません。
+   >Only additional data are replaced.
+No real profile data such as first name or last name will be used for the test profile. -->